murilobellatini/murilobellatini.github.io/_posts/2019-08-19-machine-learning-midias-sociais-en.md

 ## Conclusions

-We managed to arrive at very interesting results in these analyzes with relatively little effort.
+We've managed to arrive at very interesting results in these analyzes with relatively little effort.
 Thanks to the assertive application of machine learning techniques it is possible to make computers work for us.

 Obviously such a model is not yet ready for production, since only one quality metric (accuracy) has been evaluated and still with an inadequate performance for definitive applications.
-It is still possible to have an idea of where it is possible to get with this type of technology.
+It is thought still possible to have an idea of where we can get with this type of technology.

-Therefore, we can conclude that word vectors coupled with text classifiers are a reasonable approach to start a Machine Learning project considering large volumes of texts.
+Therefore, we can conclude that word vectors coupled with text classifiers are a reasonable approach to start a Machine Learning project considering large volumes of texts / corpus.